Honkai: Star Rail: Distribution and promotion

 The game was revealed in October 2021 at the end of the Honkai Impact 3rd online concert, Starfire Sonorant, then later on the game's official YouTube channel.
 On October 27, the game launched its first closed test and its second closed beta test on May 25, 2022.
 On August 15 of the same year, the game received support from the "Special Fund for Cultural Development" issued by the Culture and Tourism Bureau of Xuhui District, Shanghai, where the developer is located.
 On August 23, 2022, a game story trailer was unveiled on the opening night of Gamescom 2022.

 On January 17, 2023, the mobile version of the game received the game version number approved by the National Press and Publication Administration, and the game was approved for distribution in mainland China.
 On February 10, 2023, the game conducted its third closed test.
 On the same day, the Apple App Store page revealed that the official launch date of the game was April 26.
 In the international market, miHoYo launched more than 2,000 sets of ads on Google Play one month before the public beta of the game.
 The main advertising channel was Google AdMob and the main advertising areas were Japan, Hong Kong, the United States, Vietnam, and Thailand.

+On March 24, 2023, versions for PlayStation 5 and PlayStation 4 were announced.
+The PlayStation 5 version would release on October 11, 2023, but the PlayStation 4 version has since been indefinitely delayed.

 On April 25, 2023, miHoYo released the game's opening theme animation "Star Travel".
 The game was officially launched globally the following day on April 26.
 On April 28, miHoYo held its first theme exhibition "Galaxy Gathering" in Xujiahui.
 From April 29 to May 13, miHoYo undertook train advertisements on Xiamen Rail Transit Line 1 and jointly issued NFTs to promote the game.
 In mid-May, HoYoverse began to put up ads for the game in Japan, which are prominently displayed in Akihabara in Tokyo, as well as collaborating with Chichibu Railway in Saitama Prefecture to launch a special steam train service, which ran for a month.
-On July 13, miHoYo launched a high-speed train named "Star Dome Railway High-speed Railway Brand Special Train" with an uncertain route, used to promote the game.
+On July 13, miHoYo launched a high-speed train which ran from Shanghai to Wenzhou to promote the game.